CumulusNetworks/docs/content/knowledge-base/Security/Product-Bulletins/Filesystem-Timeouts-and-Read-only-Filesystem-on-Hardware-Using-3IE3-3IE4-3ME3-Solid-State-Disks.md

 Cumulus Linux versions 3.0.0 through 3.7.3.

-Cumulus Networks supports a large number of devices with 3IE3, 3IE4 and 3ME3 SSDs.
+NVIDIA supports a large number of devices with 3IE3, 3IE4 and 3ME3 SSDs.
 To determine if you have the affected hardware, run:

     cumulus@switch:~$ ls /dev/disk/by-id | egrep '3ME3|3IE3|3IE4'